Frequently Asked Questions

 You should follow your health care provider’s directives for quarantine, and you must not return to campus for at least 10-days and when your health care provider advises that you are no longer contagious.

 If you are a resident at Cleary and have tested positive for COVID-19, you must quarantine for 10-days or produce a negative PCR test result.
-It is critical for you to contact Julia Cassell at email@example.com.
+It is critical for you to contact the housing director at email@example.com.
 The Health and Safety Team will work closely with any student in self-isolation to provide emotional support, academic support, and the safe delivery of regular meals.

 Are face coverings required on campus?